mathlingua/mathlingua/README.md

 ChalkTalk is designed to have a very small number of forms (that describe for all, exists, implication, etc.) that can describe mathematics while TexTalk is designed to qualify objects with a syntax very similar to LaTeX.

+MathLingua (and its documentation) are still a work in progress.
+More examples can be found in the [src/main/resources/mathlingua.txt](src/main/resources/mathlingua.txt) file.

 ## ChalkTalk

 ### Terminology